 - End-stage liver failure, which means the liver has stopped functioning

-About 20 percent of people with nonalcoholic steatohepatitis will progress to cirrhosis.
+Between 5% and 12% of people with NASH will progress to cirrhosis.

 - Choose a healthy diet.
 Choose a healthy plant-based diet that's rich in fruits, vegetables, whole grains and healthy fats.